wagtail-nest/wagtail-bakery/README.md

 - All supported Django/Wagtail combinations with the latest supported Python version.
 - The latest supported Django/Wagtail combination for the remaining Python versions.

-## Troubleshooting

-For issues [please submit an issue](https://github.com/wagtail/wagtail-bakery/issues/new) on GitHub.

-## Development

 ### Releases